Sea ice microbial communities: Temporal Distribution

 The temporal distribution of microbial community composition in the Antarctic and Arctic sea ice does not present significant seasonal variability, despite extremes in environmental conditions.
 Previous studies of sea ice habitats have shown that the composition of SIMCO in early fall is identical to the source seawater community.
 The microbial community composition does not seem to change significantly in fall and winter, despite the extreme variability in irradiance, temperature, salinity and nutrient concentrations.
 In contrast, the abundance within the SIMCO is reduced throughout the winter as resources become limiting.
 Studies have shown that sea ice microalgae provide a platform and organic nutrient source for bacterial growth, therefore increasing community diversity and abundance.
 It has also been proven that microbes produce extracellular polymeric substances (EPS) to help retain nutrients and survive under high salinity and low temperature conditions.

 The increase in irradiance levels in late spring promotes ice algal photosynthesis which in turn affects the microbial community abundance and composition.
 While most of the sea ice cover melts in late spring in the Antarctic and Arctic, multiyear sea ice occasionally persists when late spring and summer temperatures are lower than average.
 This suggests that certain microbial lineages may have adapted more efficiently to the extreme conditions of sea ice environments.
 Temporal abundance can also be affected by the thickness of the annual ice cover and seasonal temperature variations.
 The ice cover thickness was shown to regulate microbial production and the temperature of the ice matrix through layer insulation.

+Climate Change Impact

+Polar regions are experiencing warming at rates higher than the global average, rapidly transforming sea-ice environments.
+Warming has led to decline in sea ice extent, thickness, and dutaration.
+This alters the physical habitat that microbial communities reside in.
+As sea ice becomes thinner and more seasonal, sea ice habitats are being destabilized, altering nutrient availability, light penetration, and salinity levels.
+These changes influence the ecological roles microbial organisms play in polar ecosystems.

+Over time, climate change may shift which microbes are present in sea ice.
+Species that require specific and stable ice conditions may experience a decline in population numbers.
+Other organisms that do well in open water may increase in population numbers, altering the ecosystems energy flow.
+Some late stage ice, known as rotten ice, may form short term habitats during melting.
+These conditions can support microbial life only for a short time.